meetjn/Web-Dev-Notes/README.md

 The environments your application code can be executed in: the server and the client.
 The network boundary that separates server and client code

-Server and Client Environments
+4.1) Server and Client Environments

-In the context of web applications:
+4.1.1) In the context of web applications:

 -> The client refers to the browser on a user’s device that sends a request to a server for your application code.
 It then turns the response it receives from the server into an    interface the user can interact with.

 -> The server refers to the computer in a data center that stores your application code, receives requests from a client, does some computation, and sends back an appropriate      response.

-Network Boundary
+4.1.2) Network Boundary

 The Network Boundary is a conceptual line that separates the different environments.

-NextJS expects you to identify all your components as either client or server

-By default, all components are server components.
+NextJS expects you to identify all your components as either client or server By default, all components are server components.

 If you want to mark a component as a client component, you need to add the following to the top of the component - "use client"

-When should you create client components ?
+question: When should you create client components ?

 Whenever you get an error that tells you that you need to create a client component